hdelan/MSc-HPC-Final-Project/parallel-two-cards/README.md

 Run ```make lanczos_test``` to launch the CUDA lanczos algorithm on two cards.
 Performance is poor so the method is suitable for smaller matrices.

+This can only be run on a computer with two GPUs.